Say hello to the PlayStation 5.

-The PS4 has effectively won the current console war.
-Sony announced that the PS4 had become the second best-selling console of all time during an earnings report in October 2019, coming in just behind the PS2.
+Sony will want to carry over its momentum from the current console generation, where it’s effectively won the console war against Microsoft.
+The company announced that the PS4 had become the second best-selling console of all time during an earnings report in October 2019, coming in just behind the PS2.
 In 2018, Sony hardware made up nearly half of all consoles in use according to a Strategy Analytics report late that year.

 Sony has announced that the PS5 will launch ahead of the holiday season of 2020 but has yet to reveal an official release date, and as of March 18, the company maintains that will still happen..
 The company has released the past two generations of PlayStation in November, which suggests the PS5 could follow the same timeline, barring any significant delays caused by the coronavirus pandemic.